 For many patients, the first point of contact with a provider is a phone call.
 Voice AI is transforming this initial experience from a common frustration into a seamless interaction.

-Did you know that an estimated 88% of medical appointments are still booked over the phone?
-This creates bottlenecks and long waits.
+An estimated 88% of medical appointments are still booked over the phone, creating bottlenecks and long waits.
 Smart scheduling uses AI to automate this entire process.
-An intelligent agent can answer a call, find an open slot that works for the patient, and book the appointment directly into the EHR (powered by Prosper’s EHR/PM integrations) all without human intervention.
+An intelligent agent can answer a call, find an open slot that works for the patient, and book the appointment directly into the EHR (powered by Prosper AI’s EHR/PM integrations) all without human intervention.
 This also applies to intelligent registration, where the AI can collect demographic and insurance information from new patients, preventing errors that lead to claim denials later.

 A great example comes from a large OB/GYN practice (one of the specialty group practices Prosper AI serves) that used an AI scheduling agent from Prosper AI.
 Within weeks, the AI was handling over half of all front desk scheduling calls, dramatically cutting down call backlogs and getting patients seen faster.